-So far we have introduced all the processes of asset management application by using blockchain and how to implement the functions.
-Then we can run project and test whether the function is normal.
+So far we have introduced all the processes of the asset management application using the blockchain and implemented the functions.
+Then we can run the project and test whether the function is normal.

-· compilation
+compilation

 '''

 switch to project directory

 $ cd ~/asset-app

 compile project

 $ ./gradlew build

 '''